jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/billing.md

 Yes.
 The service cost varies
-depending on the number of active authors identified in the project each month.
+depending on the number of active authors identified within the project each month.